 Consider your operating plans for the upcoming year.

-If you have any plans to switch up what you’re doing, this is the time to let your insurance company know.
+If you have any plans to switch up what you’re doing, this is the time to let your online small business insurance company know.
 Pivoting your business could put you in a different insurance classification, which will definitely affect what you pay for workers’ comp.

 Changing what’s already working for your company can be intimidating.
 But switching to a pay-as-you-go workers’ comp plan can make a lot of sense.
 By integrating your payroll, your payment will automatically adjust to the proper amount each month.
 That means no big surprises at the end of the year.
 (Which is a good thing, right?)